MakeSchool-Tutorials/Reddit-On-Rails/P3-Environment-Setup/content.md

 ## Sharing your project with your team members
-Now that your source has been pushed to your github, your team members should pull the project down to their local machines using the `clone` command:
+Now that your source has been pushed to your github, your team members should pull the project down to their local machines using the `clone` command.
+This will copy the repository down to the a folder named after the repository in the current working directory.

 `git clone $REPO_ADDRESS`